typicode/husky/docs/troubleshooting.md

 ## .git/hooks/ not working after uninstall

 If after uninstalling `husky`, hooks in `.git/hooks/` aren't working.
 Run `git config --unset core.hooksPath`.

-Note: this was done automatically by `npm <7` when uninstalling husky, however `preuninstall` is now unsupported.

 ## Yarn on Windows